*Updated on 22 April 2022

 - Who will be responsible for their education?

 - Who will be responsible for managing your financial affairs?

 - It is important to decide who to appoint as Trustees, should you include a testamentary Trust.

-- It is important to appoint as your Executor and Trustees people who you know personally and not, for example, huge financial institutions.
+- It is essential to appoint as your Executor and Trustees people you know personally and not, for example, substantial financial institutions.

-Courts used to use the legal concepts of “custody” and “access” when they referred to children’s rights, but this is now outdated.
+Courts used the legal concepts of "custody" and "access" when referring to children's rights, but this is now outdated.